sandip-kundu/sandip-kundu.github.io/_pages/publications.md

 25. Kunal Ganeshpure, Alodeep Sanyal and Sandip Kundu, “A Pattern Generation Technique for Maximizing Switching Supply Currents Considering Gate Delays,” IEEE Transactions on Computers, vol. 61, no. 7, pp. 986-998, July 2012

-26.Michael Buttrick, Sandip Kundu, “On Testing Prebond Dies with Incomplete Clock Networks in a 3D IC Using DLLs,” Journal of Electronic Testing, vol. 28, pp: 93-101, Feb 2012
+26. Michael Buttrick, Sandip Kundu, “On Testing Prebond Dies with Incomplete Clock Networks in a 3D IC Using DLLs,” Journal of Electronic Testing, vol. 28, pp: 93-101, Feb 2012

 27. Omer Khan and Sandip Kundu, “Hardware/Software Co-design Architecture for Online Testing in Chip Multiprocessors,” IEEE Transactions on Dependable and Secure Computing, pp. 714-727, September/October, 2011.